jongrover/jongrover.github.io/source/_posts/2013-07-11-Introduction-to-Ember-~-part-1.markdown

 </script>{% endcodeblock %}<br>If you open index.html in your browser, here is what we see:<img src="/images/content/social-cat-browser-view-1.jpg" alt="Social Cat browser view 1"><br><br>
 That's grand, thanks Ember.

-Let's build out some more views in our index.html page.
+Let's build out some more templates in our index.html page.
 In the code example below notice that the handlebars template script tags are given an id attribute of cats and about.
-This is neccesary for Ember associate the template with specific route names.
+This is neccesary for Ember to associate the template with a specific route name.
 We must also not forget to place the {% raw %}{{outlet}}{% endraw %} placeholder inside the main template view.
-This tells Ember where to render the templates (cats and about) within the main template view.<br>
+This tells Ember where to render the templates (cats and about) inside the main template view.<br>
 {% codeblock lang:html %}
 <script type="text/x-handlebars">
   <h1>Social Cat</h1>